Gaia (artist): 2016-17

 999Contemporary commissioned Gaia to execute a major mural commission at the Hotel Capannelle in Rome.
 The three murals titled "Mobility" cover the entire four story exterior of the hotel and depict a theme which couldn't possibly be more topical now than in Italy.

-Gaia also worked on a three story triptych soaring up a staircase from the Bellevue, WA, W hotel entrance.
-The murals took 18 days to paint and were completed one week before the hotel's official June 15, 2017 grand opening.
+Gaia also worked on a three-story triptych soaring up a staircase from the Bellevue, Washington, W hotel entrance.
+The murals took 18 days to paint and were completed one week before the hotel's official June 15, 2017, grand opening.

 Gaia collaborated on a mammoth Guache five-story triptych in the central hall of the Biblioteca Nacional de Colombia, Bogota, to celebrate the 50th anniversary of publication of Gabriel Garcia Marquez's prize winning novel One Hundred Years of Solitude.

 Gaia also worked on the stART- Welcome to Pisa project in Italy.
 This was another 18 days of work on a scaffold.
 The mural covers the exterior wall of the Saint Gobain glass factory and depicts and reflects upon the history of labor in Italy (and the world) and the frightening effects of automation.

 In this period, Gaia was also part of a group of international contemporary street artists who were commissioned to pain New Delhi's streets in India.
 Gaia's paintings focused on Global Warming, and in particular the impact of low cost automobiles as well as container ships on the environment.

 Between these mural projects, a new hotel—the Sagamore Pendry in Gaia's hometown of Baltimore—commissioned the muralist to create a painting on canvas for their lobby lounge.
 The 10' x 12' canvas titled "The Hardest Needle to Thread" that Gaia delivered now hangs in Kevin Plank's $60 million brainchild and depicts a piece of Baltimore history with the image of Francis Scott Key and the hands of two women (one white and the other black) sewing the flag which flew over Fort McHenry during the War of 1812.

+2021

+In 2021, with funding from PRHBTN, Gaia painted a mural of Sweet Evening Breeze entitled Mother Of Us All at 161 North Limestone in Lexington, KY.
+The mural is based on a photo of the same name by John Ashley, taken in 1972, from the collection of the Faulkner Morgan Archive.